What is a Deposition in Law or Court?

 Your lawyer will occasionally object to a question to preserve the right to appeal or have some of your testimony excluded.

 To avoid having lawyers call judges all day during depositions to get a ruling as to whether a question can be asked, the procedure is for the lawyer to object and allow the question to be asked.
-Rulings about what can be excluded from the trial can be easily made by the judge at the time of the trial.
+The judge can easily rule about what can be excluded from the trial at the time of the trial.

 Who Will Be at My Deposition?